tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Expires

 The `Upload-Expires` header indicates how much time an upload has to complete before it expires.
-A server may wish to remove incomplete uploads after a given period to prevent abandoned uploads from taking up space.
-The client should use this header to determine if an upload is still valid before attempting to upload another chunk and otherwise begin the upload process from scratch.
+A server MAY wish to remove incomplete uploads after a given period to prevent abandoned uploads from taking up space.
+The client SHOULD use this header to determine if an upload is still valid before attempting to upload another chunk and otherwise begin the upload process from scratch.